pgcentralfoundation/pgrx/README.md

     └── lib.rs
 ```

-The new extension includes an example, so you can go ahead an run it right away.
+The new extension includes an example, so you can go ahead and run it right away.

 ### 4. Run your extension